beesness/game/README.md

 Privatised flowers don't count when working out the flowers' price at the end of a round.

-> For example: you have taken 2 flowers from the garden this round and you have 1 privatised flower from the previous round.
+> For example <br><br>You have taken 2 flowers from the garden this round and you have 1 privatised flower from the previous round.
 Only flowers taken from the garden count to determine the price per flower, so you count for 2.
 Let's say 10 flowers were taken from the garden this round and there are 4 players, so each flower is worth 2 honey.
 You will get 4 honey for the flowers you took, plus 2 for the privatised one: 6 honey in total.

 ### 3. Replant the garden!

 At the end of the round, **replant one flower per player**.
 Then **roll the die** and replant as many flowers as the die says. :game_die:

-> For example: if there are 4 players, add 4 flowers to the *garden*.
+> For example <br><br>If there are 4 players, add 4 flowers to the *garden*.
 Then roll the die: it's a 2, so you add another 2 flowers.

 #### If flowers are running out...